This usually happens when there’s a lot of processing in the background.

 After installing you should see the reports in the top Admin bar ex: https://d.pr/i/ljABBK .

 For a quick comparison, here’s a screenshot of London’s demo Query Monitor overview https://d.pr/i/XizEDC .

 The basic principle is avoiding a large number of queries.
 In that screenshot, there’s around 480 queries given that this page loads a large header with a lot of features, WooCommerce product grids, and other various elements that may need to query the DB.

 Given that the issue may come from a specific or multiple plugins, try disabling plugins one by one (and refresh in the meantime) to see if there are improvements.

-It’s worth disabling Rey Core plugin too, but please know that this plugin acts as a pipeline in many situations and a lot of content passes through it (eg: main content, product grids, Global sections – Header, Footer, etc.) and while disabling it will obviously show an improvement, it’s likely happens because most of the content is not rendered anymore.
+You can try disabling Rey Core plugin too, but please know that this plugin acts as a pipeline in many situations and a lot of content passes through it (eg: main content, product grids elements, Global sections – Header, Footer, etc.) and while disabling it will obviously show a decrease in consumptions and queries, but only because this content is not rendered anymore.